Kaljurand/aceview/branches/1_3/README.txt

 ./ch/uzh/ifi/attempto/aceview:
 	Most notable classes are:
 	ACESnippet: representation of a snippet
-	ACEText: representation of an ACE text (= set of snippets)
+	ACEText: representation of an ACE text (= ordered set of snippets)
 	ACETextManager: lots of important static methods, many generate events in case a change in the ACE text occurs.
 	ACEPreferences: model for the ACE View preferences